SCOPE OF THIS CHAPTER

 4. When a Child Needs or Joins a New School

 The choice of school requires skilled working between relevant people.
 It should be based on a discussion between the child's social worker, their carers and, if appropriate, birth parents.
 The VSH should normally be consulted to avoid choosing a school that is unlikely to meet the child's needs.
-Looked After children have been given the highest priority within school admission arrangements.
+Children in Care and Previously Looked After Children have been given the highest priority within school admission arrangements.
 On completion of a good quality ePEP, the Virtual School will look at the information and consider whether the request for Pupil Premium Plus is appropriate.
 If it is agreed, the VSH will advise Derby LA finance to release the money to the school.

-Schools judged by Ofsted to be 'good' or 'outstanding' should be prioritised for Looked After children in need of a new school.
-Unless there are exceptional evidence-based reasons, Looked After children should never be placed in a school judged by Ofsted to be 'inadequate'.
+Schools judged by Ofsted to be 'good' or 'outstanding' should be prioritised for Children in Care and Previously Looked After Children in need of a new school.
+Unless there are exceptional evidence-based reasons, Children in Care should never be placed in a school judged by Ofsted to be 'inadequate'.

 The child's wishes and feelings should be taken into account and the suitability of the education setting tested by arranging an informal visit with the child.